Xhynk/content-mask/readme.txt

 3. Notice the URL hasn't changed at all using the download or iframe method, but the content is 100% replaced on the front end with the Content Mask URL's content.

 == Changelog ==
+= 1.4.1 =
+* Modified the Content Mask admin page table layout
+* The Mask URL column is now linked and clickable.
+* Cache Expiration column has been added.
+* Cache may be refreshed by clicking on Refresh in the Cache Expiration column (shows on row hover).
+* Edit and View columns have been removed.
+* Edit and View links have been added to to the Title column (shows on row hover)

 = 1.4 =
 * Cache (WP Transient) Duration for the Download Method can now be controlled with common values from 1 hour to 4 weeks.